Table of Contents

 There are two ways to provide a batch script:

 - Place the script file anywhere, and specify its location using the arguments –batchScript pathname

 - Place the script file in the same folder as input images, and name it specifically “ZereneBatch.xml”.

 Zerene Stacker is a Java application, so launching Zerene Stacker really amounts to launching a copy of the Java Runtime Environment (JRE), passing appropriate arguments for both the JRE and Zerene Stacker.

-For Microsoft Windows, a copy of Sun’s JRE is included as files in the Zerene Stacker installation tree.
+A copy of Sun’s JRE is included as files in the Zerene Stacker installation tree.
 The necessary command line is long and complicated.
 Fortunately, you don’t have to generate it from scratch.
-Whenever Zerene Stacker is launched from Window’s Start menu or desktop icon, a copy of the corresponding launch command is written into a file named ZereneStacker\zerenstk.launchcmd in that user’s %appdata% folder.
+Whenever Zerene Stacker is launched from Window’s Start menu, macOS Launchpad, or some other icon, a copy of the corresponding launch command is written into a file named ZereneStacker\zerenstk.launchcmd in that user’s %appdata% folder.
 What your launcher program should do is read that file, append whatever few arguments are needed for your situation, and use the result.

-For reference, a typical launch command looks like this (broken across multiple lines for clarity):
+For reference, a typical launch command on Windows looks like this (broken across multiple lines for clarity):

 "C:\Program Files\ZereneStacker\jre\bin\javaw.exe" -Xmx1600m -DjavaBits=32bitJava -Dlaunchcmddir="C:\Documents and Settings\Username\Application Data\ZereneStacker" -classpath "C:\Program Files\ZereneStacker\ZereneStacker.jar;C:\Program Files\ZereneStacker\JREextensions\*" com.zerenesystems.stacker.gui.MainFrame -noSplashScreen -exitOnBatchScriptCompletion -runMinimized c:/ZereneSystems/DemoFolder